mwierszycki/abaqus_le_linux_wine/README.md

 ------------------------------------------------------------
 ```
 The error message `win32wnet error:  (1222, 'WNetOpenEnum', 'No network.')` comes from the Python for Win32 Extension module that exposes the Windows Networking API.
-Since Abaqus doesn't require a network to run, that error can be ignored as well.
+Since Abaqus doesn't require a network to run that error can be ignored as well.

 ## Step 4.
 Run Abaqus
 ```